Crypto ROC – BTC and ETH

 So, let’s look at Bitcoin first.
 Bitcoin is EXTREMELY volatile, so the first thing we had to do to adapt it to the ROC analysis was to smooth out some of the volatility by using averages.
 Also, because Bitcoin has increased so rapidly since its inception we are plotting it on a “Logrithmic” scale.
 That means that the distance between every horizontal line is 10x bigger than the previous one.
 If we didn’t do this the early line would look flat in the beginning and the last part of the chart would shoot straight up.
 By using the logarithmic scale we can see much more detail in the early chart.

 We averaged the ROC index to smooth out the bumps so it wasn’t crossing its red moving average lines 100 times.
 What we came up with was nice distinct crossings and a nice cyclical pattern.
 BTC is known for its cyclical nature due to the intrinsic code that created it.
 It is also to a great extent, outside the influence of government manipulations and this results in a much cleaner pattern.
-Basically, Bitcoin has a 4-year cycle, with three years up and one year down.
+Historically, Bitcoin has had a 4-year cycle, with three years up and one year down.
 Despite Bitcoin’s massive drops, had you bought at any point during BTC’s history (even intermediate peaks) and held for 4 years, you would have made a profit.

 Bitcoin (BTC)